scala/scala-lang/_posts/2026-02-17-state-of-tasty-reader.md

 However, if that's not possible we recommend for library authors:
 1. Publish Scala 3 artifacts on **Scala 3.3 LTS** for that compatibility path.
-2. Treat this as the safest line for the transition period, expected to remain viable until the 3.9 LTS series begins (roughly Q2 2027).
+2. Scala 3.3 LTS will remain actively supported until at least Q2 2027 (at least one year after Scala 3.9 LTS is released), making it the safest choice for the transition period.
-3. Do not use Scala 3.7 as the default compatibility target, since 3.7 is not expected to receive further releases.
+3. Prefer publishing library using Scala 3.3 LTS - Scala 3.7 is not expected to receive further releases.
+Use Scala 3 Next series only if access to their features features is necessary.
 4. Plan and communicate potential dropping of Scala 2.13 support with the users, before migrating to Scala 3.9 LTS.

 ## Summary